Yigidosantos9/DSA210-Term-Project/README.md

 - There is **no significant relationship** between screen time and sleep parameters (duration and quality), energy levels, and caffeine consumption.
 Increased screen time does not significantly impact sleep, energy, or caffeine intake.

 ### Alternative Hypothesis (H₁):
 - There **is a significant relationship** between screen time and sleep parameters (duration and quality), energy levels, and caffeine consumption.
 As screen time increases, **sleep duration decreases, sleep quality worsens, energy levels drop**, and **caffeine consumption increases** as a compensatory response.
+Gym attendance and weather may help explain unexpected patterns in energy or sleep (e.g., feeling energetic despite long screen time).

 ---